magero-team/magento-project-synchronizer/README.md

-Magento Project Synchronizer
+Magero Project Synchronizer
 ============================

-Synchronizer lets you easily synchronize your project files with files in Magento instance directory.
+Synchronizer lets you easily synchronize your project files with files in Magento, OpenCart or other CMS/eCommerce platform instance directory.